GhostWriters/DockSTARTer/docs/apps/guacamole.md

 ## Description

-Guacamole is a Docker Container for [Apache Guacamole](https://guacamole.apache.org/), a client-less remote desktop gateway.
+Guacamole is a Docker container for [Apache Guacamole](https://guacamole.apache.org/), a client-less remote desktop gateway.
 It supports standard protocols like VNC, RDP, and SSH over HTML5.

 ### Configuring Guacamole